 Swan Castle (Schloss Schwanenburg) is located in Cleves, Germany.
 Cleves was the home of Anne of Cleves, the fourth wife of Henry VIII of England.
-Cleves was a duchy and at the time of her marriage to Henry, her brother was the ruling Duke.
+Cleves was a duchy, and at the time of her marriage to Henry, her brother was the ruling Duke.
 Anne was married to Henry on 6 January 1540.
 However, the marriage was annulled on 7 July 1540 because Henry was apparently disappointed in her appearance.

-Unfortunately, most of the castle is now used as offices for law courts and they are not open to the public.
+Unfortunately, most of the castle is now used as law court offices and is not open to the public.
 You can still climb the tower, however, which is the home of a geological museum and has a model of the whole castle.

-The castle’s tourist information is quite focused on Anne, which is a good thing but some of the information they offer does not appear to be correct.
-A brochure I took with me mentions she was divorced from Henry and that she was buried in 1577.
+The castle’s tourist information is quite focused on Anne, which is a good thing, but some of the information they offer does not appear to be correct.
+For example, a brochure I took with me mentions she was divorced from Henry and that she was buried in 1577.
 As she died in 1557, this seems rather late for a burial!

 Below you’ll find the footage of my visit to Cleves!